ExcessPhase/lorenz_taylor/README.md

 ## News

+Now this code references my github repoistory [excessphase/ctaylor](https://github.com/ExcessPhase/ctaylor) for calculating the derivative of the taylor coefficients wrt the initial conditions of the state variables.

 I changed the implementation to avoid repeated calculation of the same values referring back to previously calculated time derivatives of the system state.
 And I inserted some comments.